jocacace/arva_sim/README.md

 * frame_id: The reference frame of the receiver data
 * sensor_name: the name of the receiver device

 These parameters are specified in the xacro file describing the ARVA modules.
-One way to set the value of these parameters is to specify their value during the concersion in a URDF file (needed to spawn the object in the gazebo scene).
-To spawn a receiver able to detect 4 receivers at the same tima, generating data in the _arva_receiver_ reference frame and with name: arva_receiver, paste the following lines in your launch file:
+One way to set the value of these parameters is to specify their value during the conversion in a URDF file (needed to spawn the object in the gazebo scene).
+To spawn a receiver able to detect 4 receivers at the same time, generating data in the _arva_receiver_ reference frame and with name: arva_receiver, paste the following lines in your launch file:
 ```xml
 <param name="robot_description" command="$(find xacro)/xacro --inorder $(find arva_sim)/urdf/receiver.urdf.xacro channels:=4 frame_id:=arva_receiver sensor_name:=arva_receiver"/>
 <node name="spawn_artva_1" pkg="gazebo_ros" type="spawn_model" args="-param robot_description -urdf -x 20.0 -y -5.0 -z 1 -model artva1" 	respawn="false" output="screen" />